Zero-Order Sharpness-Aware Minimization: Experiments

-To assess the convergence of ZOSA in high-dimensional settings, we evaluated its performance on four widely used synthetic functions, including quadratic, cubic, Levy, and Rosenbrock functions (detailed definitions provided in Appendix \ref{c1}).
 These functions serve as standard benchmarks for optimization algorithms, enabling us to examine ZOSA's handling of smooth, convex landscapes and challenging, ill-conditioned non-convex surfaces, where variance in zeroth-order estimates plays a critical role.

-We conduct experiments in a high-dimensional regime with $ d = 10,000 $, running for $ T = 40,000 $ iterations.
-The smoothing parameter $ \mu $ is set to $ 5^{-3} $, and the number of queries per iteration $ K = 1000 $.
-For ZOSA, we use $ \rho = 1e-5 $, $ \epsilon = 10^{-3} $, and $ m = 1000 $ Rademacher vectors, tuned via grid search on a validation set.
-We compare ZOSA against established adaptive ZO baselines: ZO-signSGD, ZO-AdaMM, and ZO-RMSProp.
-All baselines share the same query budget and are initialized at $ \theta_0 $ drawn from $ \mathcal{N}(0, I) $.
-Hyperparameters for baselines are tuned similarly, with learning rates in $ [1e-4, 0.1] $ and momentum terms in $ \{0.9, 0.99\} $.
-Results are averaged over 3 independent runs.
+We conduct experiments in a high-dimensional regime with $d = 10{,}000$, running for $T = 40{,}000$ iterations.
+For the Gaussian-smoothing-based baselines (ZO-signSGD, ZO-AdaMM, and ZO-RMSProp), the smoothing parameter is set to $\mu = 5 \times 10^{-3}$, and the number of queries per iteration is $q = 1000$.
+For ZOSA, we use $\rho = 10^{-5}$, $\epsilon = 10^{-3}$, and $m = 1{,}000$ batched Rademacher vectors.
+All methods share the same total query budget and are initialized with $\theta_0 \sim \mathcal{N}(0, I_d)$.
+Hyperparameters are tuned via grid search on a held-out validation set, with learning rates searched in $[10^{-4}, 0.1]$ and momentum terms in $\{0.9, 0.99\}$.
+Results are averaged over 3 independent runs with different random seeds.

 Fig. \ref{F1} shows the loss curves as a function of iterations for both functions.
 ZOSA converges notably faster than the baselines, achieving lower loss values earlier due to its sharpness-aware perturbations that seek flat minima and sigma-adaptive scaling that mitigates variance in high-dimensional estimates.
 For instance, on the Rosenbrock function, ZOSA reaches convergence within 10,000 iterations, whereas other optimizers necessitate 20,000 iterations to achieve similar results, highlighting its efficiency in ill-conditioned landscapes.
 This superior performance stems from ZOSA's integration of variance reduction through Rademacher-based estimation and adaptive sharpness, which stabilizes updates in noisy ZO settings.